 When will I get the digital negatives?

-All of the digital files are packaged together on a USB flash drive and delivered after all photo services have been completed (typically this is after the wedding, but if you’re doing a Day After session at a later time, the digital files will be delivered after that session).
-If you need a couple of digital files before the wedding, such as for a Save The Date card or newspaper announcement, we will be happy to provide that for you.
-Once you receive the digital files, we strongly recommend backing them up immediately in case you lose the USB flash drive or it becomes corrupted.
-There is a $250 fee for replacement of the digital files, so make sure you back up your files!
+All of the digital files are packaged together and delivered after all photo services have been completed.
+If you need a few digital files before the wedding, such as for a Save The Date card or newspaper announcement, we will be happy to provide that for you.
+Once you receive the digital files, we strongly recommend backing them up immediately in case you lose the files or they become corrupted.
+There may be a fee for replacement of the digital files, so make sure you back up your files!

+Yes.
 The process that each image goes through before being printed can take hours, and is very skilled work, so we charge accordingly for this service.
 This is why there is such a big price difference between taking a digital negative to your local neighborhood one-hour photo and getting a 4×6 for $.20 and purchasing one from us for $15.
-At the one-hour photo place, you are paying for the low-quality paper it is printed on, the antiquated equipment that prints it, and the two seconds it takes them to run the image through some generic tweaking (which usually makes the image WORSE, not better).
-When you purchase from the photographer directly, you are getting an image printed by a professional photo lab on super high-quality photographic paper and whatever time it takes us to carefully tweak and retouch the image and then calibrate it to the specific printer that our lab will be using, as well as our guarantee that if something is wrong with the print you receive, we will replace it free of charge until you are satisfied.
-This requires expensive computer software and hardware, as well as lots and lots of time (roughly 15-30 minutes per image).
+At the one-hour photo place, you will get low quality paper, printing, and automatic adjustments which often makes the images WORSE, not better.
+When you purchase from us directly, you are getting an image printed by a professional photo lab on the highest quality photographic paper and the time it takes us to carefully tweak and retouch each individual image separately and then calibrate it to the specific printer that our lab will be using, as well as our guarantee that if something is wrong with the print you receive, we will replace it free of charge until you are satisfied.
+This requires expensive software and hardware, as well as lots and lots of time (roughly 15-30 minutes per image).
 For large prints, we also have a special process that allows us to enlarge the image to virtually any size without any loss of quality.
-This is something that you just can’t get at one-hour photo shops.
+We also include all retouching on prints ordered through us, which can be substantially time-intensive.

 What exactly does “editing” a photo entail?